TimBurg/MA_thesis_markdown/source/07_theory.md

 ### surface interpolation {#sec:surface_interpol}
 Surface descriptions are either explicit or implicit.
 Explicit means that the surface is the graph of a function
 $F:\Omega\subset\mathbb{R}^2 \mapsto \mathbb{R}^3$ which can be very complicated to construct.
-Especially complicated topologies this can usually be only done via 2d-parametric patches of the surface which have their own difficulties for remeshing.
+Especially for complicated topologies, this can usually be only done via 2d-parametric patches of the surface which have their own difficulties for remeshing.
 Implicit surfaces on the other hand are defined via a functions level set (usually the zero level) ie. $F(x) = 0$ which is easier to construct but is harder to visualise.
-Usually then for visualization either marching-cubes or raytracing methods are used.
+Common methods for visualization include marching-cubes and raytracing methods.

 For the surface interpolation with an implicit function this translates to the interpolant being zero at the datasites: $S(x_i) = 0$.
 Since the zero function would be a trivial solution to this, off-surface constraints must be given.